Reconstructibility of matroid polytopes

-In Section~\ref{sec:RecMatroidPolytopes}, we present Algorithm~\ref{algo:label}, which, given a graph on $n$ nodes, computes the bases of a matroid or the vertices of its matroid polytope, whenever the graph is the basis exchange graph of an matroid.
+In Section~\ref{sec:BasisExchangeGraphs}, we exploit Maurer's characterisation \cite{Maurer:1973} of basis exchange graphs, i.e., the vertex-edge graphs of matroid polytopes, to obtain Theorem~\ref{thm:recmatroids}, which characterises matroids with isomorphic basis exchange graphs.
+This part does not use any polytope theory.
+In Section~\ref{sec:RecMatroidPolytopes}, we present Algorithm~\ref{algo:label}, which, given a graph on $n$ nodes, computes the bases of a matroid, or equivalently the vertices of its matroid polytope, whenever the graph is the basis exchange graph of a matroid.
 Furthermore, Algorithm~\ref{algo:label} returns \emph{false} if the graph is not that of a matroid polytope.
-This algorithm will terminate after at most $O(n^3)$ steps.
-Using Theorem~\ref{thm:recmatroids}, we derive that matroid polytopes are class reconstructible from their graphs (Theorem~\ref{thm:rec-matroid-polys}) and that they are neither class reconstructible from their dual graphs (Corollary~\ref{cor:rec-dual-matroid-polys}) nor reconstructible from their graphs (Proposition~\ref{prop:counterexample}).
+This algorithm terminates after at most $O(n^3)$ steps.
+Combining \cref{algo:label} and Theorem~\ref{thm:recmatroids}, we derive that matroid polytopes are class reconstructible from their graphs (Theorem~\ref{thm:rec-matroid-polys}) and that they are neither class reconstructible from their dual graphs (Corollary~\ref{cor:rec-dual-matroid-polys}) nor reconstructible from their graphs (Proposition~\ref{prop:counterexample}).